Phoenix’ array of pulleys are primarily used for power

 That’s where [flat idler pulleys], also known as backside idlers, and sometimes “tensioners” come into play.

 When you “engage” your mower deck, what you are doing is lowering the blades closer to the ground and simultaneously pressing that backside idler or tensioner into the belt.
-Nothing (alive and sentient or dead and inanimate), likes tension, so rather than stretching, the belt will seat itself further into the grooves of v-groove pulley.
+Nothing (alive and sentient or dead and inanimate), likes tension, so rather than stretching, the belt will seat itself further into the grooves of v-groove pulleys.
 The deeper and tighter into the groove, the less power is lost during transmission.

 Power Loss, why?
 Even with the best pulleys on the planet being used, no transmission of power is without some loss.
 You can reduce the loss by carefully measuring your pulley during the replacement process, and trust in the engineers who originally designed your machine.